-The next regular meeting of the Wyoming Board of Psychology will be held on August 15, 2025.
+The next regular meeting of the Wyoming Board of Psychology will be held on February 6, 2026.
 Please visit the Board Meetings page for more information.

 NOTICE OF PSYPACT PROPOSED RULEMAKING: